MicrosoftDocs/MIMDocs/MIMDocs/pam/configuring-mim-environment-for-pam.md

 1. Prepare *CORPDC* server as a domain controller and *CORPWKSTN* as a member workstation.

-2. Prepare *PRIVDC* server as a domain controller.
+2. Prepare *PRIVDC* server as a domain controller for a separate domain and forest, *PRIV*.

 3. Prepare *PAMSRV* server in the *PRIV* forest.

-4. Install MIM components on *PAMSRV* and the cmdlets on a *CONTOSO* forest member workstation, and prepare them for Privileged Access Management.
+4. Install MIM components on *PAMSRV* and prepare them for Privileged Access Management.

+5. Install the cmdlets on a *CONTOSO* forest member workstation.

-5. Establish trust between *PRIV* and *CONTOSO* forests.
+6. Establish trust between *PRIV* and *CONTOSO* forests.

-6. Preparing privileged security groups with access to protected resources and member accounts for Just-in-time Privileged Access Management.
+7. Preparing privileged security groups with access to protected resources and member accounts for Just-in-time Privileged Access Management.

-7. Demonstrate requesting, receiving, and making use of privileged elevated access to a protected resource.
+8. Demonstrate requesting, receiving, and making use of privileged elevated access to a protected resource.

 > [!div class="step-by-step"]
 > [Start »](step-1-prepare-corp-domain.md)